TylerPachal/food-recipes/_recipes/curried-split-pea-soup.md

   - Stir in coconut milk and lemon or lime juice, if using.
 Season with salt and pepper to taste.

 notes: >
-  I only cooked for 20 minutes and the lentils still had a bit of a bite to them.
+  I only cooked for 20 minutes and the split peas still had a bit of a bite to them.
 Trying 30 minutes next time.

   I added some other miscellaneous veggies from the fridge: one jalapeño and some brocoli.